Phormictopus

 Life stage: Adult

-Size: Approximately 6 inches and room to grow
+Approximately 6.25 inches and room to grow

-Disposition: Skittish if disturbed but typically on display
+Skittish if disturbed but typically on display

-Eating habits: Decent but may not takedown immediately
+Decent eater may not takedown immediately

 Genus and species: Phormictopus sp.
 Dominican Purple